 A public employer may not opt-in for employees represented by a union without collectively bargaining with the union to provide Paid Family Leave.

 A labor union may negotiate with a public employer for Paid Family Leave benefits at least as favorable as those mandated by statute.
 Such negotiated programs may not permit eligible employees to opt out of Paid Family Leave, but the collective bargaining agreement may provide other rules that differ from the Paid Family Leave regulations.
 Where the agreement does not provide a different rule, the Paid Family Leave law and regulations will apply.
-For union-covered employees Paid Family Leave can be opted-out as mutually agreed upon between the employee organization and public employer (pursuant to 121-b(3)(a) of the Workers' Compensation Law.
+A union that has opted in to Paid Family Leave benefits may negotiate with the public employer to stop providing Paid Family Leave benefits at a later time (pursuant to section 212-b[a]).